 Forms and Submission Queues

-The central tool in the CMS for gathering information from users are online forms.
+The central tool in Serckit for gathering information from users are online forms.

 Building Online Forms